salt26/chromatic-piano-roll/README.md

 5. Play the music from the button in the top left corner.
 6. You can adjust the range of the slider at the bottom to zoom in on the visualization.

+### Available Features
+#### v0.2
+* Select the music from the dropdown list.
+* Load a custom MIDI file from the local computer.
+  * The loaded music will be added to the list of selectable music options.
+* Change the color scheme for 12 pitch classes.
+  * Circle of 5th
+  * Black
+  * Rainbow
+* Play, pause or stop the music.
+Currently playing notes are highlighted with black border.
+* Zoom and pan the screen by adjusting the range of the slider at the bottom.
+* Fix the camera in the playback position.
+(Lock Camera)

 ![Screenshot1](./Figures/Screenshot1.png)